 December 1: The BBC reports Theresa May had plan to ‘deprioritise’ illegal migrant pupils and Laura Kuenssberg tweets that letters reveal collection of country-of-birth was agreed as part of this policy compromise:

 — Laura Kuenssberg (@bbclaurak) December 1, 2016

 December 15: The Department for Education released the Memorandum of Understanding with details of the agreement between the DfE and Home Office, via FOI.
 It reveals the intent was to give pupil nationality data to the Home Office.
-This had been amended effective Oct 7, 2016 (the day after the first collection of the new data) apparently after campaign pressure, from over 20 rights organisations and press scrutiny.
+The original version in place between 2015 and October 14, 2016, would share “(once collected) nationality” (15.2.6).
+This had been backdated and amended effective Oct 7, 2016 (the day after the first collection of the new data) apparently after campaign pressure, from over 20 rights organisations and press scrutiny.

 The question remains unanswered whether this new census nationality data may be used for Home Office purposes within the DfE, even if the nationality data itself is no longer to be exchanged.
 Country-of-birth, language and nationality data could be accessed and used by the Department for Education search algorithms for this bulk data analysis for immigration purposes and the results providing a higher matched rate of data to the Home Office as a result, and the MOU would still hold true.

 January 10, 2017: The Department for Education released updated guidance on the school census to schools with one week notice before the Spring census on roll date.
 By now, most schools have already collected the required data since the announcement in May 2016.